Murray River, SA © South Australian Tourism Commission

-Tourism to regional Australia is on an upward trajectory with visitors increasing on average by 4.9 per annum over the past five years, and visitor spend increasing by 5.8 per cent over the same period.
+Tourism to regional Australia is on an upward trajectory with visitors increasing on average by 5.6 per cent per annum over the past five years, and visitor nights increasing by 4.6 per cent over the same period.
 Abundant with natural attractions, Australia boasts a significant domestic tourism market, supported by record inbound growth.
 Coupled with its proximity to Asia’s thriving middle class seeking unique and authentic travel experiences, Australia is well placed to further capitalise on this opportunity.

 Investors are able to take advantage of the growing interest in regional Australia – and be part of Australia’s record tourism growth story.
 Attracting investment into regional leisure travel destinations is now a major priority for the Australian Government.
 With the support of Colliers International, Tourism Australia and Austrade are pleased to present Tourism Investment in Regional Australia.